Kilian36/Kilian36/README.md

 - 💞️ I’m looking to collaborate on interesting projects regarding software development, I'll share here my projects and code hoping it'll be useful for you
 - 📫 How to reach me kilian.lecreurer@studio.unibo.it or tizianokil@gmail.com

-Hello everyone, my name's Kilian Le Creurer, i'm a student of Electronic and Telecomunications engineering in Bologna University and i'm 21.
+Hello everyone, my name's Kilian Le Creurer and i'm 21.
+I started a bachelor degree in Electronic and Telecommunications degree in ALMA MATER STUDIORUM ( University of Bolougne) in 2019, I graduated in July 2022 with a grade of 107/110.

+I'm actually studying for a master degree here in Bolougne, which regards Infromatic and Artificial Intelligente topics.

 I want to create a network of student to share projects, knowledge, ideas, tips regarding the digital and software world.
 If you want to join please contact me.